How Email Marketing Helped Build a 7-Figure Dropshipping Store

 Mike: Yeah, and that’s a way more eloquent way to say what was trying to say, so thank you there.

 Yuliya: I think a great example, just tangibly, if you wanna start a dog store, I see people start a ton of dog toy stores.
-I don’t really think that’s a niche, but I think if you start a dog lover store, and there’s like toys for your dogs and maybe t-shirts saying, “I love my dog,” or clothes for your dog, things like that, that is more of a brand versus like, “Here’s some dog toys.”
+I don’t really think that’s a niche, but I think if you start a dog lover store, and there are like toys for your dogs and maybe t-shirts saying, “I love my dog,” or clothes for your dog, things like that, that is more of a brand versus like, “Here are some dog toys.”

 David: Right.
 We talked about speaking to an audience.
 And so, your store is, generally speaking, a fashion store.
 I’m curious how you learned that audience’s language or what sort of background you had going into it that maybe enabled you to speak more cohesively to them?
 Or is that something that you learned only after the fact?

 Yuliya: To be honest, I wanted to make this easy on myself, so this was an audience that I was already part of.
 So, I knew how they spoke, I knew what they liked, ’cause it was just stuff I like.